This schedule lists specific courses you are required to complete during your 4 years at the School of Engineering. See Footnotes 14 and 15

 - This course uses the first and second derivative, optimization problems, antiderivatives, fundamental theorem of calculus, techniques of integration, logarithmic and exponential functions, numerical methods of integration, applications of integration, introduction to differential equations, introduction to series.
 This Calculus II course provides an in-depth review of precalculus.

 Prerequisite: MA-UY 1054.
 Note: Course required only for specific Majors in place of MA-UY 1124/1424.
 Corequisite: EX-UY 1

 - Foundations of Management MG-UY 1002

 - This course introduces the principles and practices of management.
 Management is viewed as a system of tasks and activities, including environmental scanning, planning, organizing, leading and controlling.
 Within each major task, is a series of processes, which show how to do what has to be done.
 Management is a science and an art; both aspects of management are covered in this course.
 Major emphasis is on management history, philosophy and the theory and practice of management planning, decision making, organizing, motivating and leading.

 - In this course the notion of invention, innovation and entrepreneurship (i2e) is introduced to the students’ educational experience.
 Students will be exposed to elements of a research-intensive institution and diverse research performed by leading engineers, scientists, inventors and entrepreneurs.

-- the Advanced College Essay EXPOS-UA 2 (Humanities and Social Sciences 2) 2
+- The Advanced College Essay EXPOS-UA 2 2

 - The course follows Writing the Essay (EW 1013) and provides advanced instruction in analyzing and interpreting written texts from a variety of academic disciplines, using written texts as evidence, developing ideas, and writing argumentative essays.
 It stresses analysis, argument, reflection, revision, and collaborative learning.